eugenedobro/UdacityR/README.md

 # UdacityR
-Udacity Course on Data Analysis woth R
+Udacity Course on Data Analysis with R